-The Issuer's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated February 1, 2018 with respect to the Bonds for the Fiscal Year ended June 30, 2019 is attached hereto.
+The Authority's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated January 1, 2014 with respect to the Series A Bonds for the Fiscal Year ended June 30, 2019 is attached hereto.
+Although not required by the Disclosure Certificate, certain information with respect to the Series B Bonds is also included for completeness.